hyperrhiz/jekyll-journal/README.md

 - Jekyll
 - server space to store media separately from your Jekyll-journal install, unless you have no plans to use more than a few images or other media objects.

+## Setup

+Edit the config.yml file to suit your own environment.
+It should all be self evident in the file.

+## Workflow

+My workflow looks something like this:

+- Create a new collections folder at the root, with an underscore (eg "_issue2").
+- Inside the folder, create an index.html file that uses the yml listed below.
+- create individual issue entries.
+For neatness I create folders for each section.
+See below for the yml.
+- put all the media files on the media server so they can be linked to using snippets from the includes folder
+- once everything looks good, add the issue title to output:true in config.yml.
+- git push everything for galley checks and corrections.
+- check everything is scraping correctly on Facebook using the [Debugger](https://developers.facebook.com/tools/debug/sharing/)
+- file DOI assignments with Crossref, notify other indexing services.

 ## Sample issue

 In the _issue01 folder is a sample issue.
 Files include a working example of the footnoting system, multiauthor citation, and a sample "special feature" subsection.